The Mood Boosting Superherb

 Mucuna Pruriens Usage Guidelines

 Most often in the West, Mucuna is sold as a dietary supplement with its medicinal compounds intact either in pill or powder form.
 Like anything with a powerful psychoactive effect, Mucuna is best used sporadically or situationally as needed for restorative purposes.
 The 2:1 rule of two weeks on one week off is a reasonable dosing schedule, although long-term usage is still considered generally safe.
-Like everything in life, it is about balance.medicinal effects, it is best to take Mucuna away from food.
+Like everything in life, it is about balance.Quality Mucuna Pruriens is orange-brown in color and has a slightly bittersweet, smoky caramel flavor, which makes it a delicious addition to many recipes or simply taken straight up in a glass of lukewarm water.
+For maximum medicinal effects, it is best to take Mucuna away from food.

 As with any herb, quality, potency, and purity are of utmost importance.
 Always choose organic, biodynamic or wild-harvested Mucuna Pruriens whenever possible.
 Mucuna often is standardized to various concentrations for more precise and controlled dosing due to its high levels of powerful medicinal compounds.
 However, full spectrum extracts are always a good choice as well and most closely mimic the natural balance of the plant.